Final Sacrifice

 Final Sacrifice is a Magic: The Gathering novel by Clayton Emery published by Boxtree in 1995.

 Plot summary

-Final Sacrifice is a Magic: The Gathering novel involving a tale of duelling wizards, with the archdruid Greensleeves and her brother Gull against Towser.
+Final Sacrifice is a Magic: The Gathering novel in which the archdruid Greensleeves and her brother Gull oppose Towser and his army and stolen artifacts.

 Reception

 Anderson-Forsyth reviewed Final Sacrifice for Arcane magazine, rating it a 7 out of 10 overall.
 Forsyth comments that "This book adds a rich and detailed background to the Magic universe, and is an enjoyable and unpredictable read.
 An additional incentive is the bonus of a limited edition Magic card not generally available – a very tempting offer for any collector."